Lysander-PR/entertainment-catalog/README.md

 - **Transactional Consistency Between Database and Storage**: Writes that involve a file run inside a `SERIALIZABLE` transaction wrapped by `CommonService.handleTransactionWithFile`, which deletes the already-uploaded object from the bucket if the transaction fails — preventing orphaned files
 - **Storage Provider Abstraction**: Domain services depend on the `IStorageService` interface injected through the `STORAGE_SERVICE` token, never on Supabase directly, so the provider can be swapped without touching business logic
-- **Namespaced Cache Keys**: The `CacheKey` / `EntertainmentStorage` abstract classes give each module its own cache namespace and storage folder, derived from a single path constant
+- **Namespaced Cache Keys**: The `CacheKey` / `EntertainmentStorage` abstract classes give each module its own cache namespace and storage folder, derived from a single path constant. `CacheService.deleteByPrefix` then evicts that namespace with `SCAN` + `UNLINK` in batches, so a write to one module never flushes the others
 - **Duplicate Detection**: Domain-level uniqueness checks (for example, title + director + studio for movies) that raise a `409 Conflict` instead of relying on database errors
 - **Input Sanitization**: Custom `@CleanInput()` decorator that normalizes and cleans incoming strings before validation
 - **Error Handling**: Exception filters that translate TypeORM (`QueryFailedError`, `UpdateValuesMissingError`) and Supabase Storage errors into meaningful HTTP responses